-Jim: And don’t go headlong into that.
+Jim: Don’t go headlong into that.
 Step back.
-When that feeling occurs, you should step back and say, “what’s happening to me?”
+When that feeling occurs, you should step back and say, “What’s happening to me?”

 Dave: So you kind of highlight there, uh, Jim, the idea that you need to be aware what’s going on inside of you.
 It’s not just the external things - the appearances, the dinners, the lunches.
 It’s the feelings that matter.

 Dave: Well, when I got into this years ago, I was thinking adultery was adultery was adultery.
 I was a seminary grad.
-I didn’t know there were classes or differences.
-But when I read the Bible again, through my - when you’re reading - the Bible reading - I became - oh, my gosh, that’s this!
+I didn’t know the classes or differences.
+But when I read the Bible again, through my - when you’re reading - the Bible reading - I became - oh, my God.
+That’s this.
 So...

 Jim: It’s right there.

 Dave: It is.
 Eli and his sons were - Eli’s sons were sexual addicts.
 They were prophets.
 They were priests.
 And they would select women out of the line of giving sacrifices, take ‘em into tents to have sex with them, and dismiss them.
 And God told Eli, “You need to stop that.”
 And he didn’t.
 So God took the lives of those two sons.
 And God also took Eli’s life prematurely because he would not stop this behavior.

 Jim: That’s pretty bold right there.

 Dave: That is pretty bold.
 You know, adultery is on God’s top ten list.
 It’s right there.

 Dave: It is.